 The authorities did not ask the group any further questions individuals weren’t asked any further questions and were told to take the bus back to Montenegro the next day at their own expense.
 They spent the night in the police office in Trebinje where they had to sleep on the floor with blankets provided by the officers.
 They had access to toilets but were not given food nor water even though they had asked for it.

 “I tell them: Give me food, I am hungry, but they didn’t give me.”

-The next morning, May 19 at 9:00AM, one officer from the Immigration Office and four police officers which the respondent estimated as local police escorted the group to the bus station in Trebinje from where they took the bus back to Nikšić (MNE).
+The next morning, May 19 at 9:00AM, one officer who the respondent described as being from the Immigration Office and four police officers which the respondent estimated as local police escorted the group to the bus station in Trebinje from where they took the bus back to Nikšić (MNE).
 The authorities talked to the bus driver before so they were not checked at the border checkpoint and just allowed to cross.
 From Nikšić, they took the bus back to Konik Camp in Podgorica (MNE).

 Fig. 1: The point where the group as stopped by the 2 local police officers